Ameobea/homepage/src/blog/rust-rocket-cloud-run.md

 date: '2019-04-23'
 ---

-Google has recently released a beta of their new [Cloud Run](https://cloud.google.com/run/) service, a platform for running stateless webservers via containers in the cloud.
+Google Cloud has a service called [Cloud Run](https://cloud.google.com/run/), a platform for running stateless webservers via containers in the cloud.
 It combines the best aspects of both serverless architecures and hosted container solutions such as Amazon's EKS, making the process of deploying stateless web applications to the cloud easier than ever before.

 In addition, it's extremely flexible with regard to the actual implementation of the webserver, only requiring that it listens on a port provided by the `PORT` environment variable and responds to HTTP requests.
 Since the underlying platform doesn't care what actually goes on inside the server, running a Rust application is arguably the simplest option of all since it compiles into a single binary.